Q1. Where will the Nomination Briefing be held this year?

 Q5.
 When does the Nomination Open and Close?

-The Final Judging will be conducted online.
+The Preliminary Rounds will be held in April (Virtually), the Semi Final Rounds will be held in May (Physically) and the Final Rounds will be held in June (Physically).
 More information will be made known at a later date to shortlisted submissions.

-Q10.
-How many presenters are allowed during online presentation?
+Q7.
+How many presenters are allowed during the presentation?

-The judging will be online.
-We recommend no more than 2 presenters, but you can have up to 4 team members in the virtual room.
+The judging will be conducted physically.
+We recommend no more than 2 presenters, but you can have up to 4 team members in the venue.

-Q11.
-How long will applicants take to fill in the Techblazer Nomination Form?
-(Most Promising Innovation, Best Adoption, Student Techblazer)
+Q8.
+How long will applicants take to fill in the Techblazer Nomination Forms?
+(Most Promising Innovation, Best Adoption, Student Techblazer & Carbon Zero Awards)

 Please refer to this link for the Criteria and Judging Process.